erglo/wow-handynotes-loremaster/README.md

 ## Features (_alpha_)

 * Extends quest icon tooltips on the worldmap with details about zone stories, questlines and campaigns.
-* _(Optional)_ See the quest type in a quest's tooltip when hovering its icon.
-* _TODO_: Shows in continent view whether you finished a zone's story or not, or if you have incomplete questlines or campaigns.
+* Shows an icon in continent view indicating whether you finished a zone's story achievement or not.
 * _TODO_: Adds an icon on the right top corner of the worldmap with details about available questlines on the active zone.
+* **Many options**: eg. see the quest type in a quest's tooltip when hovering its icon or hide the details you're not interested in.

 ----